effggcxx/ThunderAfkZone/README.md

 1. Drop the built jar into your server's `plugins/` folder.
 2. Start the server once to generate `config.yml` and `zones.yml`.
-3. Edit `config.yml` to set up your rewards, then reload or restart.
+3. Edit `config.yml` if needed, then reload or restart.
 4. Run `/afkzone wand` to get the selection tool and create your first zone (see below).
+5. Hold an item and run `/afkzone reward save <name> ...` to create rewards.

 ## Creating a zone with the wand